Vincentho711/cuda_matrixmul/README.md

 # Matrix Multiplication with CUDA
 Implement a way to compute matrix multiplication with CUDA by computing sub-matrices in parallel with multiple threads.
-2 different GPU kernels have been investigated here.
+3 different GPU kernels have been investigated here.
 The first one (matrixmul_kernel) involves utilising the multi-threading capability to compute the results using a standard matrix multiplication algorithm.
-The second one (cublas_kernel) utilises the optimised cublasSgemm() in the [cublas library](https://docs.nvidia.com/cuda/cublas/index.html).
-The performance of these 2 kernels has been compared to a baseline case which uses the CPU to to compute the standard matrix multiplication algorithm.
+The second one (matrixmul_shared_memory_kernel) utilises the same algorithmn as the first one but with the addition of shared memory.
+The third one (cublas_kernel) utilises the optimised cublasSgemm() in the [cublas library](https://docs.nvidia.com/cuda/cublas/index.html).
+The performance of these 3 kernels has been compared to a baseline case which uses the CPU to to compute the standard matrix multiplication algorithm.

 ## Build
 Navigate to the root directory of this project and run CMake to configure the project and generate a native build system.
 My platform is Windows and I configured it with